 How many plants can you expect to eat as part of a plant-based diet?

 It all depends, since every plan and person is different.
-Some plant-based diets such as the Ornish Diet, The “80-10-10 Diet” and vegan diet are very high in carbohydrate foods (like veggies, fruit, beans and grains) but very low in fat and protein.
-Following these diets might mean you’re getting up to 60–80 percent of your daily calories from carbohydrate plant foods and as little as 10 percent from fats or proteins.
+Some plant-based diets such as the Ornish Diet, The “80-10-10 Diet” and vegan diet are very high in carbohydrates (like veggies, fruit, beans and grains) but very low in fat and protein.
+Following these diets might mean you’re getting up to 60–80 percent of your daily calories from the carbohydrate macronutrient and as little as 10 percent from fats or proteins.

 Other varieties, such as the DASH Diet or Mediterranean Diet, might be around 40–60 percent carbohydrates, but include more healthy fats and proteins.